New to Practicing Yoga? Here’s Everything You Need to Get Started

 Lululemon Stretching Strap

-“A yoga strap is highly underrated,” says Amy Landry, a senior yoga teacher based in Newcastle and Melbourne, Australia.
+A yoga strap is a helpful tool for static stretching poses, but it can also help keep you stable in a position that may be more challenging for you.
+“A yoga strap is highly underrated,” said Amy Landry, a senior yoga teacher based in Newcastle and Melbourne, Australia.
 “It is fantastic for using around the feet in seated forward folds, but it can also be bound up and looped around the arms or thighs in various postures to help contain the position and bring great stability.”

 Eco-Friendly Yoga Blocks